EdDataScienceEES/tutorial-sroles1/tutorial.md

 ```

 We will now plot the parallel coordinate graph.
-The numerical size column is a work-around to assign each level a colour.
-It also allows us to add a make-shift legend and seperate the levels.
-We add size as an extra variable and use our assinged numerical values to distinguish them.
-We will use the label of this column to distingush each level.
+The numerical size column is a work-around to assign each level a colour and allows us to add a make-shift legend to seperate the levels.
+To do this we add size as an extra variable and use our assinged numerical values to distinguish each level.
+We will use the label of this column as a make-shift legend.

 ```
 # Plot  a plotly parallel coordinate plot
 plotly_parcoord <- agri_data %>%